Updated: Jun 18, 2019

 Dr. Dennis A Dahlstedt is an M.D. of Gastroenterology, but he could also be a stand-up comedian.

-Have you seen the funny prostate exam in Fletch where Chevy Chase interrupts himself to sing, Moon River, when the doctor slips him a digit?
+Have you seen the funny prostate exam in the movie, Fletch where Chevy Chase interrupts himself to sing, Moon River, when the doctor slips him a digit?

 Well, Dr. Dahlstedt is apparently more fond of the famous Damon Wayans/(Dr.) Lou Rawls TV skit because Dr. D. actually sang, You’ll Never Find (Another Love Like Mine), while I was in the exam room.
 I swear to you, it’s the last thing I heard before I was put to sleep.